fastoch/Podman/README.md

 As its name indicates, Podman lets you gather multiple containers in **pods** and have them run together, which is something Docker can't do.

 To access these pods through the CLI, podman comes with the `podman pod` command.
 The `podman pod ps` command can be used to list information about pods we have created.

+To restart a pod: `podman pod start <pod_name>`

 ## Our first podman pod